Granny Square Hooded Scarf Crochet Pattern

 This is a fun and popular custom order for a balaclava hood for Skiers to wear as they take on the slopes!

-Theyโre not just a stylish accessory but also super practical, especially for skiers and anyone who loves to begin wrapped up in style for the winter.
+They’re not just a stylish accessory but also super practical, especially for skiers and anyone who loves to begin wrapped up in style for the winter.

-For the Hooded Scarves Granny Square I used the basic Granny Square Pattern
+For the Hooded Scarves Granny Square, I used the basic Granny Square Pattern

-Crochet Hook: 6.50 mm
+- Crochet Hook: 6.50 mm

-And the Basic Granny Square worked for 4 ROUNDS in alternating colours.
+- And the Basic Granny Square worked for 4 ROUNDS in alternating colours.

-Each Square Measured 6 x 6 inches When completed BEFORE the edging was added in the final completion steps.
+- Each Square Measured 6 x 6 inches When completed BEFORE the edging was added in the final completion steps.

-SIZE of Granny Square: The finished square MUST sit comfortably on top of your head, covering it!
+- SIZE of Granny Square: The finished square MUST sit comfortably on top of your head, covering it!
 Mine was 6 inches across in width.

-What size is the Scarf
+- What size is the Scarf

 :The width of the Larger scarf is 80 INCHES across.
 So if making for a smaller person Id choose the smaller layout below.

 Remember: You will also add some stitches around the finished hood and scarf. once its all put together.
+YOu can add as many rows as you wish to finish your hooded scarf off

 You can USE ANY Granny Square crochet pattern to make this hooded scarf just As Long as you make the squares to fit the top of your head !

-WITHOUT POCKETS: I have included 2 layouts for the scarf and it is totally up to the individual I Liked the TOP layout with 14 Granny squares, or you can choose the bottom layout for the hooded scarf using 13 squares
+- WITHOUT POCKETS: I have included ideas below for different layouts for the scarf and it is totally up to the individual how you like the squares lined up

 Join the Pockets by following the steps below BUT holding the 2 squares together and working through BOTH squares to join!
 Work (2sc, ch1, 2SC) in EACH corner, this helps to let the corners lay flat.